Hanadi Nadeem: Career

 Nadeem was born in Riyadh, Saudi Arabia, and raised in Islamabad, Pakistan, in a family of physicians.
 She initially moved to the United States for her husband’s medical residency in Philadelphia, then the couple moved to Chicago and finally Las Vegas.

 Nadeem runs the Shifa Medical Center, a primary care clinic, in Las Vegas.

 Nevada House of Representatives

 Nadeem ran for the Nevada General Assembly in 2024 to succeed Shannon Bilbray-Axelrod, who unsuccessfully ran for the Clark County Commission.
-Her Republican opponent, Brandon Davis, paid for billboards depicting Nadeem in a hijab— which she does not normally wear— and claimed she supported terrorist sympathizers over Facebook posts where she had supported Imran Khan.
-A website launched by Davis linked on the signs described Nadeem a "far left extremist" and utilized the hijab imagery, leading to condemnation by Nadeem, Assembly speaker Steve Yeager, and U.S. senator Catherine Cortez Masto as an Islamophobic attack.
+A Committee supporting her Republican opponent, Brandon Davis, paid for billboards showing a publicly available photo of Nadeem with links to a website showing evidence she supported terrorist sympathizers over Facebook posts where she had supported Imran Khan.
+A website launched by the Committee linked on the signs described Nadeem a "far left extremist", leading to condemnation by Nadeem, Assembly speaker Steve Yeager, and U.S. senator Catherine Cortez Masto.

-Her election made her the first Muslim woman elected to the Nevada State Legislature.
+In 2025, Nadeem received criticism alongside nine other Democrat Nevada Legislators for leaving the Assembly in a deliberate attempt to avoid voting on SB179, a bill to add Antisemitism to the list of considerations when conducting an investigation into an alleged unlawful discriminatory practice in housing, employment or public accommodations.

 Personal life

 Nadeem is Muslim and married to internal medicine doctor Nadeem Tariq, with whom she has five children.
+She is the first Muslim woman elected to the Nevada State Legislature.